ZoneMinder/zmeventnotification/docs/guides/breaking.rst

   - This adds new attributes ``use_escontrol_interface``, ``escontrol_interface_file`` and ``escontrol_interface_password`` to ``zmeventnotification.ini``.
 Read more about it :ref:`escontrol_interface`.
 - If you are using face recognition, you now have the option of automatically saving unknown faces to a specific folders.
 That way it's easy for you to review them later and retrain your known faces.
   - This introduces the following new attributes to ``objectconfig.ini``: ``save_unknown_faces``, ``save_unknown_faces_leeway_pixels`` and ``unknown_images_path``.
 Their documentation is part of ``objectconfig.ini``
+- The detection script(s) now attach a JSON payload of the detected objects along with the text, separated by ``--SPLIT--``.
+If you are hacking your own scripts, you need to handle this.
+The ES automatically handles it when sending notifications.

 Version 5.2 onwards
 ~~~~~~~~~~~~~~~~~~~~